AlecSmoot/COSC331/README.md

 #### How to Upload
 ---
 1. Download git-bash from the following web page https://git-scm.com/downloads, to get the latest version of Git type in the code git clone https://github.com/git/git.
 2. Once downloaded and are able to pull it up, you will need to navigate to the desktop on the Git-bash by using the command cd ~/Desktop/.
-Which now should look like (bash: /c/Users/alecs/Desktop/: Is a directory) in the smd.
+Which now should look like (bash: /c/Users/alecs/Desktop/: Is a directory) in the cmd.

-3. Once you are on the Desktop you are gonna wanna type in git clone
+3. Once you are on the Desktop you are gonna wanna type in git clone then click the clone or download then copy the https, and paste it then hit enter.
+(This copies the folders to your desktop).
+4. You wanna open a cmd to run the client jar, by typing in java -jar and draging the dcclient.jar file in and pressing enter.
+5. You wanna open another cmd to run the server jar, by typing java -jar and draging the dcserver.jar file in and pressing enter.
 #### Directions
 ---
 1. You enter in a name for your character.